LibreCAD/docs/guides/blocks.rst

     - Click on the **Insert the active block** icon |icon18|.
     - Set the angle of rotation in *Angle* field as required.
 (See :ref:`Angles<angles>` in **Fundamentals**.)
     - Set the scale factor in *Factor* field as required.
 (See "Scale" in :ref:`Modify <tool-modify>` tools.)
-    - set the numbers of columns and rows in *Array* to create the required pattern.
+    - Set the numbers of columns and rows in *Array* to create the required pattern.
     - Set the *column spacing*.
-This is the distance between two block insertion points of two adjacent columns.
+This is the distance between the insertion point of two blocks in two adjacent columns.
     - Set the *row spacing*.
-This is the distance between two block insertion points of two adjacent rows.
+This is the distance between the insertion point of two blocks in two adjacent rows.
     - Place the block at the desired location within the drawing.
-The insertion point of the pattern is the insertion point of the lower-left item in the array.
+The insertion point of the array is the insertion point of the lower-left item in the array.
     - Adjust the options as needed and place additional copies of the block or press [Esc] to exit the command.

 .. note::

-    When multiple options are applied to an array of blocks, the pattern is created as follows:
+    When the Angle, Scale, Array size and Spacing are all applied to an array of blocks, the array is created as follows:

-        - the defined scale and spacing, and then
+        - with the defined scale and spacing, and then
-        - the pattern is rotated.
+        - the blocks and the array is rotated around the lower left corner of the array.
         - The spacing remains as defined if the block entities are scaled.

     Using an array will treat all blocks in the array as a *single block instance*.
 Selecting one entity of the array will select the all blocks in the array.
 To keep instance seperate, insert multiple instances from the block list or create additional copies with the "Move / Copy" tool or normal edit commands (cut, copy, paste).